Perry Como: Freddy Carlone and Ted Weems

 In 1932, Como left Canonsburg, moving about 100 miles away to Meadville, Pennsylvania, where his uncle had a barber shop in the Hotel Conneaut.
 About 80 miles from Cleveland, it was a popular stop on the itinerary for dance bands who worked up and down the Ohio Valley.
-Como, his girlfriend Roselle, and their friends had gone to nearby Cleveland; their good times took them to the Silver Slipper Ballroom where Freddy Carlone and his orchestra were playing.
+Como, his girlfriend Roselle, and their friends had gone to nearby Cleveland; their good times took them to the Silver Slipper Ballroom, where Freddy Carlone and his orchestra were playing.
 Carlone invited anyone who thought he might have talent to come up and sing with his band.
 Como was terrified, but his friends urged him and pushed him onto the stage.
 Carlone was so impressed with Como's performance that he immediately offered him a job.

-Como was not certain if he should accept the offer Freddy Carlone had made, so he returned to Canonsburg to talk the matter over with his father.
-Como expected his father would tell him to stay in the barber business, but to his surprise, his father told him if he did not take the opportunity, he might never know whether or not he could be a professional singer.
-The decision was also made with an eye on finances; Como earned around $125 per week from his barber shop while the job with Carlone paid $28 per week.
-Roselle was willing to travel with her fiance and the band, but the salary was not enough to support two people on the road.
-Perry and Roselle were married in Meadville on July 31, 1933; four days later, Como joined Freddy Carlone's band and began working with them.
+Como was not certain if he should accept Carlone's offer, so he returned to Canonsburg to talk the matter over with his father.
+Como expected his father would tell him to stay in the barber business, but to Como's surprise, his father said if he did not take the opportunity, he might never know whether or not Como could be a professional singer.
+The decision was also made with an eye on finances; at this time, Como was earning around $125 per week from his barber shop, while the job with Carlone paid $28 per week.
+Roselle was willing to travel with her fiancé and the band, but the salary was not enough to support two people on the road.
+Perry and Roselle were married in Meadville on July 31, 1933; four days later, Como joined Carlone's band and began working with them.
 Roselle returned home to Canonsburg; Como would be on the road for the next 18 months.